 Plan Applicable rules Medical, dental, and vision Each of you may be covered under the medical and dental plans as either an employee or a dependent but not as both.
 Either of you may cover your children, but they cannot be covered by both of you.
 Health Care Spending Account ("HCSA") Either of you may contribute to a Health Care Spending Account but you may not file more than once for reimbursement of the same eligible expense.
-However, your civil union partner, or your qualified domestic partner and his/her eligible child(ren) are eligible only if they are considered your tax "dependents" within the meaning of Section 152 of the Code as determined without regard to subsections (b)(1), (b)(2), and (d)(1)(B) thereof.
-Limited Purpose Health Care Spending Account ("LPSA") If either of you enrolls in the Citi Basic or Premier High Deductible Health Plan, either of you may contribute to a LPSA but you may not file more than once for reimbursement of the same eligible expense.
+However, your same-sex spouse, civil union partner, or qualified domestic partner and his/her eligible child(ren) are eligible only if they are considered your tax "dependents" within the meaning of Section 152 of the Code as determined without regard to subsections (b)(1), (b)(2), and (d)(1)(B) thereof.
+Limited Purpose Health Care Spending Account ("LPSA") If either of you enrolls in the Citi High Deductible Health Plan, either of you may contribute to a LPSA but you may not file more than once for reimbursement of the same eligible expense.
 Neither of you can enroll in the HCSA, and you may be reimbursed only for dental, vision, or preventive care expenses under this account.
-Your civil union partner or your qualified domestic partner and his/her eligible child(ren) are eligible only if they are considered your tax "dependents" within the meaning of Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2), and (d)(1)(B) thereof.
-Health Savings Account ("HSA") The maximum amount that can be contributed to an HSA for the 2012 calendar year is \$6,250 for family coverage.
-This does not mean that both family members can contribute \$6,250 each, it is a combined contribution amount.
+Your same-sex spouse, civil union partner, or qualified domestic partner and his/her eligible child(ren) are eligible only if they are considered your tax "dependents" within the meaning of Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2), and (d)(1)(B) thereof.

+Plan Applicable rules Health Savings Account ("HSA") The maximum amount that can be contributed to an HSA for the 2013 calendar year is \$6,450 for family coverage.
+This does not mean that both family members can contribute \$6,450 each, it is a combined contribution amount.
 Citi makes up to a \$1,000 annual contribution for employees with family coverage and up to \$500 for individual coverage.
 Dependent Day Care Spending Account ("DCSA") Either of you may contribute to a Dependent Day Care Spending Account but you may not file more than once for reimbursement of the same eligible expense.
-Your civil union partner, or your qualified domestic partner and his/her eligible child(ren) are eligible only if they are considered your tax "dependents" within the meaning of Section 152 of the Code as determined without regard to subsections (b)(1), (b)(2), and (d)(1)(B) thereof.

-Plan Applicable rules Transportation Reimbursement Incentive Program ("TRIP") Spouses (same or opposite sex)/civil union partner/domestic partner are not eligible to enroll in TRIP.
-Group Universal Life ("GUL") / Supplemental AD&D Each of you may be covered under the GUL plan as either an employee or a dependent, but not as both.
+Your same-sex spouse, civil union partner, or qualified domestic partner and his/her eligible child(ren) are eligible only if they are considered your tax "dependents" within the meaning of Section 152 of the Code as determined without regard to subsections (b)(1), (b)(2), and (d)(1)(B) thereof.
+Transportation Reimbursement Incentive Program ("TRIP") Spouses (same- or opposite-sex)/civil union partner/domestic partner are not eligible to enroll in TRIP.
+Group Universal Life ("GUL") Each of you may be covered under the GUL plan as either an employee or a dependent, but not as both.
 Either of you may cover your children, but they cannot be covered by both of you.
-Live Well Credits Health Assessment: Rewards for you and your spouse (same or opposite sex)/domestic partner/civil union partner will be applied to the employee that has medical coverage for the company couple.
+Supplemental Accidental Death and Dismemberment (AD&D) Each of you may be covered under the supplemental AD&D plan as either an employee or a dependent, but not as both.
+Either of you may cover your children, but they cannot be covered by both of you.
+Live Well Health Assessment Reward: Rewards for you and your spouse (same- or opposite-sex)/domestic partner/civil union partner will be applied to the employee that has medical coverage for the company couple.
 If neither of the couple has medical coverage, then dental or vision will be used to determine appropriate assignment of this reward.
-Tobacco Free: You and your spouse (same or opposite sex)/domestic partner/civil union partner should coordinate your elections so the "Spouse Tobacco Free Reward Attestation" is elected on the account of whoever has elected medical, dental or vision coverage.
-Note: If Tobacco Free Reward Attestation is elected both as a "Spouse Tobacco Free Reward Attestation" and "Employee Tobacco Free Reward Attestation", then the "Spouse Tobacco Free Reward Attestation" Reward will be removed from your account.
+Tobacco Penalty: The tobacco penalty is applied per adult per year, regardless of whether both adults work for Citi or not.
 Employee Assistance Program ("EAP") Both you and your eligible dependents are covered under this program.